-(i) be recorded in the share register maintained by Euroclear Sweden AB ("Euroclear") on Tuesday April 27, 2021; and
+(i) be recorded in the share register maintained by Euroclear Sweden AB on Thursday April 30, 2020; and

-In order to participate in the proceedings of the AGM, owners with nominee-registered shares must in addition to giving notice of participation by submitting a postal vote, request their bank or broker to have their shares temporarily owner-registered with Euroclear.
-The share register for the AGM as of the record date Tuesday April 27, 2021, will take into account owner-registrations completed no later than Thursday April 29, 2021.
+In order to participate in the proceedings of the AGM, owners with nominee-registered shares must request their bank or broker to have their shares temporarily owner-registered with Euroclear Sweden AB.
+Such registration must be made as of Thursday April 30, 2020 and the banker or broker should therefore be notified in due time before said date.

-5. Determination of compliance with the rules of convocation
+6. Determination of compliance with the rules of convocation.

 a. the Annual Report and the Auditor's Report and the Consolidated Financial Statements and the Group Auditor's Report,